 Introduction to Model Making

 Introduction to the Ceramic Materials used for Model Making

 Many lucrative career prospects open for candidates once they complete their degree of B.Sc Interior Design.
 They can venture in various sectors and job roles.
 Some of the most common jo profiles for which graduates with a degree in B.Sc Interior Design have been given below.

 Savvy College of Fashion Technology and Jewellery Design, Nashik does not offer a B.Sc. in Textile Design ...READ MORE...

 Free of Cost

 Access to community

-B.Sc Interior Design is a 3 year course.
+A B.Sc Interior Designing course is a 3 years long programme.